itwritsmall/itwritsmall.github.io/_posts/2019-06-06-install-nagios-raspbian.md

 ---

-### Introduction
+## Introduction
-Nagios is a legacy program among many, many more polished open source monitoring programs.
-In its free form, it's not what anyone would choose in a large environment.
+Nagios is one legacy program among many, many more polished open source monitoring programs.
+In its free form, it's not what anyone would choose in a large, complex environment.
 Still, for single site, small-ish networks (say, less than 100 devices) it's easy to set up, doesn't require a lot of resources, and is extremely flexible.

 ## Goals
 In this tutorial, you will see how to: